spacepy/spacepy/Doc/source/datamodel.rst

 Datamodel
 #########

-The datamodel classes constitute a data model implementation meant to mirror the functionality of the data model output from pycdf, though implemented slightly differently.
+The SpacePy datamodel module enables easy implementation of a standard data model, using concepts similar to those of HDF5 and NASA CDF.

 .. contents:: Table of Contents
     :depth: 2